-MAINTENANCE SCHEDULE
+MAINTENANCE SCHEDULES

-There are three maintenance schedules that show required service for your vehicle.
+There are two maintenance schedules that show the required service for your vehicle.

-First is Schedule "B"-ALL ENGINES.
+First is Schedule "B".
 It is for vehicles that are operated under the conditions that are listed below and at the beginning of the schedule.

-- Day and night temperatures are below 32° F (0° C).
+- Day or night temperatures are below 32°F (0°C).

 - Stop and go driving.

 - Extensive engine idling.

 - Driving in dusty conditions.

-- Short trips of less than 10 miles (16 km).
+- Short trips of less than 10 miles (16.2 km).

-- More than 50% of your driving is at sustained high speeds during hot weather, above 90° F (32° C).
+- More than 50% of your driving is sustained high speeds during hot weather, above 90°F (32°C).

 - Trailer towing.†◊

-- Taxi, police, or delivery service (commercial service).† $\Diamond$
+- Taxi, police or delivery service (commercial services).†◊

+- Off-road or desert operation.